-- 1. Prepare the server for service. - Power off the server and disconnect the power cords from the server power supplies.
+- 1. Prepare the server for service. - a.
+Power off the server and disconnect the power cords from the server power supplies.
 See Powering Down the Server. - Extend the server into the maintenance position.
 See Extend the Server to the Maintenance Position. - c.
 Attach an antistatic wrist strap to your wrist, and then to a metal area on the chassis.
-See Take Antistatic Measures.